What happens if I make a refugee claim when I arrive in Canada?Updated January 20

 You will have to give the Refugee Board any other documents that you want to use to support your claim.
 You must do this at least 10 days before your refugee hearing.
 You don't need to bring these documents to your eligibility interview.

-It's important that your lawyer review all of your documents before you give them to the Refugee Board.
+It's important that your lawyer review all your documents before you give them to the Refugee Board.

 A lawyer can review your documents to make sure the information you provide is accurate.
 They can also make sure that any previous mistakes or inconsistencies are explained to reduce the risk they will be used against you at your refugee hearing.